apwbs/MARTSIA-Algorand/README.md

 ### Guide

-In order to run the system, the following libraries must be installed: python3.6, charm https://github.com/JHUISI/charm, rsa, web3 (python-version), python-decouple, truffle, sqlite3, ipfs.
+In order to run the system, the following libraries must be installed: python3.6, [charm](https://github.com/JHUISI/charm), rsa, web3 (python-version), python-decouple, truffle, sqlite3, ipfs.
 It is recommended to install Docker and create a new image running Ubuntu 18.04 and then start one or more containers from that image.

-If the installation of 'charm' fails, try run these commands:
+If the installation of 'charm' fails, try running these commands:
 1. sudo apt-get install libgmp3-dev libssl-dev
 2. wget https://crypto.stanford.edu/pbc/files/pbc-0.5.14.tar.gz
 3. tar xvf pbc-0.5.14.tar.gz